Constitution of the New Zealand Historical Association Incorporated

 6.8 The six individual members of the Council should each represent and be ordinarily resident in one of six areas based around Auckland, Hamilton, Palmerston North, Wellington, Christchurch and Dunedin, provided however that the Council once elected may co-opt to its membership appropriate persons who the Council may, in its discretion, consider as representing areas and / or interest groups not otherwise represented on the Council and whose presence would advance the objectives of the Association.

-6.9 The Executive of the Association shall be responsible for calling meetings of the Council, which shall meet at least once every two years, whenever possible in conjunction with a conference of the Association.
+6.9 The Executive of the Association shall be responsible for calling regular meetings of the Council.
 Thirty days’ notice of such meetings shall be given.
 The quorum shall be five.

 7. Formulation and implementation of policy